 Before your journey begins, you may still be looking to finance or buy your new car, these apps can help

 This app is a brand, which is what we referred to at the beginning of the article.
-The reason it’s here is because the Dialdirect app has been voted the product of the year, which means that a lot of people like it.
-In this IOL article, Maanda Tshifalaro, Head of Dialdirect speaks to how their app uses the latest in telematics technology to monitor driving behaviour.
-So, if you drive and insure right, you can get up to 75% cashback every single month.
+If you drive and insure right, you can get a certain percentage cashback every single month.
 This is significantly higher than the rewards programmes offered by any competing insurance brand and is the first offering of its kind in the market.
 It’s a great app but obviously to use it you’d need to be insured with Dialdirect.

 Speaking of innovation, FNB, another brand, also uses technology to benefit its customers.
 It's inbuilt "Car" feature gives users the ability to load their cars onto the app.
 You then get to see the car's current value.
 Other benefits of this app are that it helps you keep track of licence renewals and alerts you to fines you might have forgotten about.
 Included in the app is "On-Road Protect” which gives 24/7 legal and bail assistance at roadblocks, End-to-End Road Accident fund claim assistance and tyre repair claim assistance due to potholes.
 The downside is the same as for Dialdirect, you only get to access this app if you’re an FNB customer.